 Founding Director, Executive Mind Leadership Institute

-The inaugural cohort will begin the SOAR program in August of 2023.
+• The inaugural cohort of the 9-month program will begin classes in August of 2023.
 Admissions for the program will be open from December 15, 2022, through July 31, 2023.